MiliScripts/telegram-upload-center/README.md

 2. Name your worker (e.g., `telegram-upload-center`).
 3. Choose the **HTTP handler** template.
 4. Click **Create Service**.
+5. replace the worker content with workers.js
+6. replace with your token and chat id in first few lines 7 . deploy
 ---

 ## Step 5: Bind a KV Namespace